LucasDesport/tiam-fr/docs/overview/index.md

 ![TIMES structure](images/Times_IO.png)
 Fig. 1: TIMES structure

 The model covers [15 regions](../spatial-representation/index.md) and project their energy system troughout the 21st century starting in 2018 with user-defined [milestone years and time slices](../time-representation/index.md).
 Different scenarios enable the user to explore how the global energy system could evolve [optimally](../optimization/index.md).

-Linear programming is formulated in the GAMS (General Algebraic Modelling System) language and solved with the linear programming optimizer CPLEX, by minimizing the total discounted cost of the energy system.
 The main results that can be discussed with TIAM-FR are
 + the levels of GHG emissions,
 + the primary energy use,
 + the final energy use,